HPC-SimTools/IPS-framework/doc/user_guides/basic_guide.rst

 The IPS also needs information about the platform it is running on (``--platform=$IPS_ROOT/franklin.conf``) and a log file (``--logfile=<name of log file>``)for the framework output.
 Platform files for commonly used platforms are provided in the top-level of the ips directory.
 It is strongly recommended that you use the appropriate one for launching IPS runs.
 See :doc:`platform` for more information on how to use or create these files.

 Lastly, there are some optional command line arguments that you may use.  ``--debug`` will turn on debugging information from the framework.  ``--nodes`` and ``--ppn`` allow the user to manually set the number of nodes and processes per node for the framework.
 This will override any detection by the framework and should be used with caution.
 It is, however, a convenient way to run the ips on a machine without a batch scheduler.

-Once your job is running, you can watch their progress on the `portal  <http://swim.gat.com:8080/display/>`_.
-Note that each *simulation* will appear on the portal, so multiple simulation jobs will look like multiple simulations that all started around the same time.

 ::::::::::::::::::::::::::::::::::
 Analysis and/or Debugging